 Long-term rehab programs usually take place in a home-like setting.
+At Vertava Health of Ohio, we offer semi-private and private rehab rooms.
 Instead of battling negative influences, a person is immersed in a therapeutic community of people who are working toward the common goal of recovery.
 This community generally includes certified medical staff and counselors who are trained to help people overcome addiction.
 This new, supportive environment aims to provide a positive atmosphere for the individual in treatment.
 Some individuals may not have had the chance to experience an environment that promotes healthy ways of coping with stress, boredom, or conflict that don’t involve substance use.
 Long-term rehab allows for an extended period of time for that individual to experience living among others with shared goals and receive support from others.

 Having the support of others can be vital to the healing process.
 Long-term treatment encourages positive relationships among therapists and peers.
 The structured environment promotes discipline and the formation of healthier habits.